 The Bosphorus Strait is one of Turkey’s most significant waterways.
 This natural strait forms the continental boundary between Asia and Europe with many historical buildings built along the water.
 To ensure you’re able to see it all, go on a hop-on/hop-off river cruise and explore the stunning sites along the Bosphorus.

-If you want to find some of the best local cuisine, you go where the locals eat.
-In this tour, you get to explore Istanbul like a local and eat in some favorite local haunts in Kadikoy, Moda Promenade, Uskukar, and Kanlica.
-You’ll be able to taste a traditional Turkish breakfast, some local fruits, and even a yogurt snack!
+If you want to find some of the best local cuisine, go where the locals eat.
+In this tour, you get to explore Istanbul like a local and eat in some favorite haunts in residential neighborhoods like Kadikoy, Moda Promenade, Uskukar, and Kanlica.
+You’ll also get to taste a traditional Turkish breakfast, some local fruits, and even a yogurt-based snack.

-7. Ride a cable car and take in the breathtaking views of the Golden Horn
+7. Take in the breathtaking views of the Golden Horn aboard a cable car

 The Golden Horn, a horn-shaped estuary, is said to be the world’s best natural harbor.
 Its name is rumored to have been derived from the golden hue of the water due to the reflection of the sun during sunset.